 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file that includes a docket sheet and any of the documents filed in your court case.
 You are able to access your court records online, or at Clerk of Court office in the county where the case was filed.

 Each and every state maintains a record of a person’s criminal background.
 These state databases are all connected and you can track criminal histories from another state.
 Go to the Stephens County Courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and if it was in a different state entirely, you may have to pay for a more intensive search.

 A criminal history search you will be able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: